DeMar DeRozan: College career

 In November 2007, DeRozan signed a letter of intent to play basketball at USC.
-He chose USC over Arizona State and North Carolina.
+He chose USC over Arizona and North Carolina.

 In his first game for the Trojans, DeRozan scored a team-high 21 points with seven rebounds in an exhibition game against Azusa Pacific, an 85–64 victory at the Galen Center.
 DeRozan had 14 points in his first career regular season game in a win over UC Irvine.
 He scored 21 points along with a career-high 13 rebounds against UCLA in the Pac-10 Tournament semifinals, before scoring a career-high 22 points on 10-for-16 shooting to lead his team to a 61-49 win over Arizona State in the Pac-10 Tournament final.
 His efforts in the tournament saw him earn First Team Pac-10 All-Freshman honors in addition to being named Pac-10 Tournament MVP.
 The Trojans went to the 2009 NCAA Men's Division I Basketball Tournament as a 10th seed, where they lost in the 2nd round to Michigan State.

 DeRozan started all 35 season games for the Trojans, scoring in double figures 28 times and posting four double-doubles.
 He ranked third on team in points (13.9 ppg), second in rebounds (5.7 rpg), third in assists (1.5 apg), and second in field-goal percentage (.523, eighth-best in conference).
 DeRozan followed his regular-season efforts by averaging 19.8 points in USC's five postseason games.
 His 485 points ranks third all-time and his 201 rebounds is fourth all-time for a USC freshman.